 Choose the amenities that your property possesses.
 That could include air conditioning, washers, and dryers, heating, elevator, etc. You also might want to add exclusive features that your property possesses, such as fireplace or hardwood floors.

 They say that the level of stress in property management is directly proportional to the quality of tenants.
 So we recommend you to hold an open house to know your prospect dwellers better.
 If you decided to meet your potential tenants, specify the date and the time in the listing.

-Additionally, you should indicate, since when your property will be available so that tenants can choose appropriate move-in dates.
+Additionally, you should indicate the date your property will be available so that tenants can choose appropriate move-in dates.

 Websites to List Rental Property

 RentLingo is an elaborate apartment guide, notorious for its professional rating and reviewing system.
-RentLigo hires local specialists, typically former Property Managers, to rate and review apartments for rent.
+RentLingo hires local specialists, typically former Property Managers, to rate and review apartments for rent.

-Rent Jungle is a comfortable online platform that allows you to search thousands available properties and also review original listings, skipping the part with request forms.
+Rent Jungleis a comfortable online platform that allows you to search thousands of available properties and also review original listings, skipping the part with request forms.

 Rentcafe is a coherent rental platform that provides a variety of online services.
-It allows you to search for apartments, pay rent online and review the payments, as well as submit maintenance request and prolongate the lease.
+It allows you to search for apartments, pay rent online, and review the payments, as well as submit maintenance requests and prolong the lease.